 WHAT ARE IN CANDIED JALAPENOS?

 To make Candied Jalapenos, you only need a few ingredients.
-With the exception of the fresh jalapenos, you probably already have everything you need in your pantry and spice cupboard.
+Except for the fresh jalapenos, you probably already have everything you need in your pantry and spice cupboard.
 Here’s what you need to make Candied Jalapenos:

 INGREDIENTS